snknitin/Navigation-RL/report.md

 ## Learning Algorithm - Value based methods  - DQN

 The Deep Q-Learning algorithm represents the optimal action-value function as a neural network.
 Unfortunately, **reinforcement learning is notoriously unstable when neural networks are used to represent the action values**.
-In this lesson, you'll learn all about the Deep Q-Learning algorithm, which addressed these instabilities by using two key features:

 * **Experience Replay**: When the agent interacts with the environment, the sequence of experience tuples can be highly correlated.
 The naive Q-learning algorithm that learns from each of these experience tuples in sequential order runs the risk of getting swayed by the effects of this correlation.
 By instead **keeping track of a replay buffer and using experience replay to sample from the buffer at random, we can prevent action values from oscillating or diverging catastrophically**.